 It’s not as bad as it seems at first.
 At one point there were only 4 approved hills!
 Also, the city says the bylaw is only enforced on a complaint-driven basis.
 To date, no complaints have been filed and no fines have been levied.

 So, it is highly unlikely that you will have an issue taking your kids tobogganing on your neighbourhood hill.
-The designation means the city has the power to deal with unsafe sledding if it does occur and that the hills on the list are safe and maintained.
+The designation means that the city has the power to deal with unsafe sledding if it does occur and that the hills on the list are safe and maintained.
 You can also put in a request for a hill to be considered for tobogganing by calling 311.

 So make sure the hill you are tobogganing on is clear of obstacles, has a long run off at the bottom and sled on!

 There are 22 designated hills this year (4 new hills were designated in 2015) located throughout Calgary.
 The hill on St. Patrick’s Island is also available for sledding but they would like you to know that you sled at your own risk.
-(It is not yet under the city’s jurisdiction so may not appear on the city’s list until next year).
+(It is not yet under the city’s jurisdiction so may not appear on the city’s list yet).
 These hills are large enough to be tons of fun, but are in safe locations free of trees and other obstacles.
 My kids are still little so we’re just starting to go to some of the toboggan hills around the city and I’ve started writing up profiles on the hills which you can find at the bottom of this post.

 Below I have listed all the official Calgary toboggan hills and have created a map so you can easily see which hills are close to you.